PhoenixTales/wiki.gothicarchive.org/characters.md

   - this is said by one of the _Sect Templars_ (`Inf_Tpl_VK`)
 - `the enlightened one is irrevocably dependent on him` (design doc `Story 3.3 draft`)

+## Cord
+- `I've been with Lee since I got here.
+We already knew each other outside.
+I heard the story of why he ended up here back then.
+I was part of the king's staff.
+I heard them talking about getting Lee out of the way.
+Lee had no chance.
+I wanted to speak up in his defense, but it was of no use.
+When the traitors found out that I wanted to speak for Lee, they framed me for a minor offense.
+A little later they took me to the cliff too.` (`Sit_1_NC_Cord_TrainFighters` / alpha 0.94)

 ## Corristo, Master Of Fire
 - German: `Meister des Feuers`
 - leader of _Alchemists Of Fire_ (design doc `NPCs per Guild`)